 - No security deposit

-- Front desk – have your mail signed for, have any guests directed to your room
+- Front desk services: Have your mail signed for, have any guests directed to your room, etc.

-- Communal – meet people with similar lifestyles and make some friends
+- Communal space: Meet people with similar lifestyles and make some friends

 - Not having a permanent address